achillesrogan/davidachillesrogan/README.md

 - 👋 Hi, I’m @davidachillesrogan
 - 👀 I’m interested in ...
 Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning ...
-Machine Learning
+Artificial Intelligence, Deep Learning , NLP's , and Cyber Security principles.
 - 💞️ I’m looking to collaborate on ... not sure
 - 📫 How to reach me ... dm probably